 If you are willing to share your data to help us better understand radon in your community, submit your information to our online radon depository.
 TakeActionOnRadon.ca/share

+TakeActionOnRadon.ca This project was supported by the BC Lung Foundation and a partial funding provided by the Vancouver Foundation and British Columbia Real Estate Foundation.
 Take Action on Radon is a national initiative funded by Health Canada with a mandate to bring together stakeholders and raise awareness on radon across Canada.
 The current advisory team is made up of the Canadian Association of Radon Scientists and Technologists (CARST), CAREX Canada and the Canadian Cancer Society.